-Black History Month: Fiction Highlight 1 February 5, 2019 – Posted in: Blog – Tags: Black History Month, fiction
+Black History Month: Fiction Highlight 1 February 5, 2019 – Posted in: Highlights – Tags: Black History Month, Fiction

 Black History Month is a time to celebrate the important achievements made by African Americans throughout history.
 Over the years, Black Canadians have contributed immensely to literature, whether it be in the prose or verse form.
 Here is a look into the great African Canadian writers we have published, and the importance of their words.